 The first thing to understand regarding a cat’s fear of sudden motion or movement is that this is part of the nature of every animal.
 Throughout evolution, the ability to perceive and respond to sudden motion has helped keep all animals alive.
 It’s a survival mechanism, alerting animals to the possible presence of predators.

-The problem arises when this normal psychological trait becomes heightened in some cats.
+The problem arises when this normal instinctive behavior becomes heightened in some cats.
 An exaggerated startle response can arise for a number of reasons, with the three main ones being these:

 - It can simply be part of the personality of the individual cat.

 - It’s the result of some earlier traumatic experience that made the cat especially fearful of certain things.

 - The cat did not receive adequate exposure to certain things when he was young, which has caused him to be overly fearful of those things during his adult life.

 Every cat has his or her own unique personality, just as every person does.
 Because of this, we need to keep in mind that not every cat is suited for every household.
 For example, a particular cat may be very shy around strangers (perhaps as a result of some unpleasant experiences during his upbringing), so a home where strangers frequently visit may be too stressful an environment for that cat to be able to fully enjoy life.
 He may spend most of his time in hiding.
 A bold and confident cat, on the other hand, may welcome visitors and thrive in that type of home.

 Moreover, while certain traits may change with time, every individual feline (or person) has limits on how much he or she can change, so we have to recognize those kinds of limits and not continue pushing the animal to change because it can cause the pet unnecessary stress.

 Sometimes the easiest solution is the best.
 If you have a cat who is easily startled or frightened by sudden movements, you’ll simply want to do your best to make your cat feel at ease by avoiding making sudden movements.